In the U.S. alone, we conduct an average of 12 billion web searches each month. Some of these search queries are conducted by your ideal customers.

-If you want to get brand mentions from other blogs, start by creating epic content.
+If you want to get brand mentions from other blogs, start by creating epic content as part of your SEO campaign.
 With epic content, you can command attention and get your content in the hands of influencers who will amplify your reach.

 Trend #6: Optimized search across platforms, devices and channels

-Are you prepared for the mobile gold rush?
+Are you prepared for the mobile device gold rush?

 Your target audience is no longer in one spot on one device.
 Mobile has taken over.

-Let’s try a little multiple-choice quiz: Considering the numerous devices and platforms that your target audience browses the web with, which device should you optimize for?
+Let’s try a little multiple-choice quiz: Considering the numerous mobile devices, mobile apps and platforms that your target audience browses the web with, which device should you optimize for?

 - Phone watches